 Certain colours, prints, textures and styles just don’t rent to productions.
 They may be too loud, “buzz,” look bulky or have the best part of the design happening out of the shot.

 Ian does want to see everything, but we don’t always need to see individual items.
 A quick snap of the closet, or the items spread out on a bed gives a lot of information.
 But by all means, do send us as many as you can!

 Something that happens from time to time is that the pictures sent are so large and so many that they “crash” our mailbox.

-Please then write your email to us as you will!
-Putting “Clothing for Sale” in the subject line is helpful, because it makes us easy to sort calls to return when organizing our day.
+Put “Clothing for Sale” in the subject line is helpful, because it makes us easy to sort messages to return when organizing our day.